-7.05 SPEAKER PRO TEMPORE.
-The Speaker must appoint one or more members as Speaker pro tempore.
+28.1 7.05 SPEAKER PRO TEMPORE.
+The Speaker must appoint one or more members as 28.2 Speaker pro tempore.
 A Speaker pro tempore must preside in the Speaker's absence.
-In the absence of the Speaker and a Speaker pro tempore, a member selected by the Speaker must preside until the Speaker or Speaker pro tempore returns.
+In the 28.3 absence of the Speaker and a Speaker pro tempore, a member selected by the Speaker must 28.4 preside until the Speaker or Speaker pro tempore returns.

 7.06 SPEAKER EMERITUS.
 Any current member having served the House in the capacity of Speaker will, subsequent to that service, be known as Speaker Emeritus, and may perform such ceremonial functions and duties as assigned by the Speaker.

 7.10 DUTIES OF CHIEF CLERK.
 The Chief Clerk has general supervision of all clerical duties pertaining to the business of the House.
 The Chief Clerk must perform, under the direction of the Speaker, all the duties of the office of Chief Clerk.
 The Chief Clerk must keep records showing the status and progress of all bills, memorials and resolutions.

-During a temporary absence of the Chief Clerk, the First Assistant Chief Clerk has all the usual responsibilities of the Chief Clerk and may sign the daily journal, enrollments, abstracts and other legislative documents.
+28.12 During a temporary absence of the Chief Clerk, the First Assistant Chief Clerk has all the usual 28.13 responsibilities of the Chief Clerk and may sign the daily journal, enrollments, abstracts and 28.14 other legislative documents.

 The Chief Clerk must supervise the engrossment and enrollment of bills.
 The Chief Clerk must see that a record is kept, by file number, of the bills introduced in the House that passed both houses and are enrolled.

 The Chief Clerk must ensure that locations accessible to the public are available to post a list of committee and subcommittee meetings and any other announcements or notices the House may require.

 The Index Clerk, supervised by the Chief Clerk, must prepare an index in which bills may be indexed by topic, number, author, subject, section of the statutes amended, committees, divisions, and any other method that will make it a complete and comprehensive index.

-The index must be open for public inspection during the legislative session and must be printed in the permanent Journal.
+28.24 The index must be open for public inspection during the legislative session and must be printed28.25 in the permanent Journal.

 7.20 DUTIES OF THE SERGEANT AT ARMS.
 The Sergeant at Arms must carry out all orders of the House or the Speaker and perform all other services pertaining to the office of Sergeant at Arms, including: maintaining order in the Chamber and other areas used for the business of the House and its committees and divisions and members; supervising the entering and exiting from the Chamber and the other areas; and promptly delivering messages.

-ARTICLE 8 - ADMINISTRATION OF THE HOUSE 8.01 BUDGET AND FINANCIAL AFFAIRS.
+ARTICLE 8 - ADMINISTRATION OF THE HOUSE

+8.01 BUDGET AND FINANCIAL AFFAIRS.
 The House Controller must prepare a biennial budget for the House.
 The budget must be approved by the Committee on Rules and Legislative Administration before it is submitted to the State Government Finance and Veterans Affairs Committee.
 By the 15th day of April, July, October, and January of each year, the

-Controller must submit a detailed report of House expenditures during the previous quarter to the
+29.1 Controller must submit a detailed report of House expenditures during the previous quarter to the29.2 Speaker and the Committee on Rules and Legislative Administration.